-Dr. Amy Ortega offers her innovative brachioplasty in Central Florida.
+Dr. Amy Simon (formerly Dr. Ortega) offers her innovative brachioplasty in Central Florida.
 Patients in Melbourne, Vero Beach, and Merritt Island can conveniently choose the outpatient procedure to address loose and hanging skin on the upper arm.
 By combining an arm lift with a breast augmentation, liposuction, and lower body lift, patients can obtain optimum body-sculpting results.

 The Ideal Brachioplasty Candidate

 Potential brachioplasty patients are unhappy with the appearance of loose and hanging skin along the upper arms.
 Many people who have gone through a large weight loss can find the arm lift beneficial.
 Ideally, a good candidate for an arm lift will be at their ideal weight, in good health, understand the surgical procedure, and can commit to the recovery process.
 At the consultation, if an arm lift is determined to be the right procedure to achieve your aesthetic goals, a personalized surgical plan will be created.

 The best way to find out if you are a good candidate for an arm lift is to visit with Dr. Simon in consultation.
 During this evaluation, she will discuss your expectations for the arm lift, as well as your health and medical history.

 - Discussion of your desires and expectations from the arm lift